Syipmong/DSA-Practice/README.md

 The Recursive BST implementation, also in Python, delves into the inherent beauty of recursive methodologies when dealing with tree structures.
 The code reflects an abstraction that aligns with the intrinsic nature of recursive problem-solving.

+#### Singly LinkedList

+The Singly LinkedList implementation showcases a linear data structure where elements are linked sequentially.
+Operations such as insertion and traversal are explored in this section.

+#### Doubly LinkedList

+The Doubly LinkedList implementation extends the concept of linked lists by adding backward pointers.
+This bidirectional linkage enhances traversal and certain manipulation operations.

+#### Merge Sort Algorithm

+The Merge Sort Algorithm section introduces a divide-and-conquer approach to sorting.
+Learn how this algorithm efficiently sorts a list by recursively dividing it into smaller segments, sorting them, and then merging them back together.

 #### Linear Search Algorithm

 In addition to tree-based structures, this project includes a Linear Search Algorithm, showcasing the simplicity and efficiency of searching in a linear collection.